sftcd/happykey/README.md

             gcc -g  -I ../openssl/include -c hpke.c
             gcc -g  -o hpkemain hpkemain.o hpke.o -L ../openssl -lssl -lcrypto

-I also have a [bash script](env) that sets the environment for those shared objects:
+I also have a [bash script](env) that sets the environment for to pick up the shared objects needed:

             $ . ./env

-If you build this, start with ``hpkemain -h`` to see what's what.
+If you do build this, ``hpkemain`` is the test tool, so start with ``hpkemain -h`` to see what's what:

             $ ./hpkemain -h
             Usage: ./hpkemain [-h|-v|-k|-e|-d] [-P public] [-p private] [-a aad] [-I info] [-i input] [-o output]